IgorTsalko/raccoon-student-service/README.md

 * Spring Data JPA
 * Apache Kafka
 * Lombok
+* MapStruct

 ### Description

 * Database PostgreSQL works on the separate Docker container with the host port 5444
+* For all convertors is used MapStruct